 Maxillary reconstruction aims to reconstruct the defect's volume, surface and components.
 Common options include RAFF, free rectus ± bone graft, and obturator insertion.

-The goal of maxillary reconstruction is to provide volume, soft tissue cover, support and return of function.
-This can be achieved by following key reconstructive principles:
+The goal of maxillary reconstruction is to provide volume, soft tissue cover, support and preserve oral function (speech, swallowing and mastication)7.
+Reconstruction can be achieved either by using an obturator prosthesis or by surgical reconstruction.

 - Reconstruct the type of defect (skin, soft tissue, palate, orbital floor, and bony structural deficits) and its volume and surface area.